sergioifg94/kcp-ingress/docs/getting_started/tutorial.md

    ![Screenshot from 2022-08-02 12-44-15](https://user-images.githubusercontent.com/73656840/182368772-8a08a197-66d9-4d9c-9747-74ddaad0e4d7.png)

-This wmeans that `kcp-cluster-1` is up and running correctly.
+This means that `kcp-cluster-1` is up and running correctly.

 <br>